0bytee/0x141/README.md

-Firstly Download this software in your windows machine then Run this software via run as administator
-# note make shure your defender was off #
+Firstly Download this software in your windows machine then Run this software via run as administator note make sure your defender was off